photo-grammer/NLP/README.md

-Certainly!
-Here's an example README file that explains the codes and includes a Dockerfile:

-**README.md:**

 # Text Similarity Comparison with spaCy

 This repository contains code that demonstrates how to compare the similarity between complaints and recipes using spaCy's similarity model.